XrayTree/TunnelEngine/README.md

 ## Project Status & Roadmap

 TunnelEngine is in its early stages.
 Documentation and support for other OSs are limited.
-Only the reverse tunnel binaries currently support the `-config` flag.
+All binaries now support the `-config` flag.
 P2P and simple forwarder binaries are under development.

 - **Tested:** Ubuntu/Debian (x86_64)
 - **Planned:** More documentation, more OS builds, and expanded features.